oaworks/plugin/README.md

 ### Getting the latest extension

-* Go to main the repo page, or the latest release
+* Go to main for this repo page, unified-extension.
-* you should be on the develop branch automatically because it is the newest branch but if not, switch to develop in the drop down option on the left
+* Be sure you are on the develop branch, if not, switch to develop in the drop down option on the top left of the page.
-* click the big green button that says clone or download
+* click the big green button on the top right that says 'clone or download'.
-* click download
+* click download to get a zip file of the latest extension.
-* you will get a zip
+* Dowload the zip.
-* Navigate to the file on your computer, double click it to unzip it and you have the code
+* Navigate and find file on your computer, double click it to unzip it and have access to the latest code.

 #### Or, for leet coders